Logo Software: Logo Academy

 Logo Academy is the learning and development platform brand of Logo Group.
 The Logo Academy training unit was established in 2012 and provides training to university, high school, and vocational school students in addition to Logo business partners and customers.
 Within this context, a total of 2,828 people received training in 2021.
 As of the end of 2021, a total of approximately 8,000 people had trainings provided by expert staff under two streams, corporate or individual.
-Trainings are held in Logo Academy classrooms on the Logo campus in Gebze, as well as in training centers in Adana, Ankara, Antalya, Gaziantep, Izmir, and Samsun.
+Trainings are held in Logo Academy classrooms on the Logo campus in Gebze, as well as in training centers in Adana, Ankara, Antalya, Gaziantep, İzmir, and Samsun.

 Logo products are used in courses at more than 100 universities and vocational schools, including universities in countries such as Kazakhstan and Azerbaijan.
 Every year, more than 300 people who participate in the trainings provided within the scope of the İŞKUR supported work program get new jobs.
 To date, the total number of Logo Academy students financially participating in the IT sector has exceeded 2,500.